-- What if the transmitted message is very long? - What if the sender and receiver work at different speeds? - How should the receiver react to damaged frames or lost frames? - What happens if a receiver does not know it is to receive a message? - How can a sender figure out its frame(s) got lost?
+- What if the transmitted message is very long? - What if the sender and receiver work at different speeds? - How should the receiver react to damaged frames or lost frames? - How can a sender figure out its frame(s) got lost?